mroth/scmpuff/README.md

 ## Setup
+Currently scmpuff supports bash and zsh for all functionality.

-To initialize properly, add the following to your `~/.bash_profile` or `~/.zshrc` file:
+To initialize shell functions, add the following to your `~/.bash_profile` or `~/.zshrc` file:

     eval "$(scmpuff init -s)"